Owner-Operated

 Follow-up plan so it stays under control

 Buckthorn is persistent.
-A clean first pass makes any follow-up faster and cheaper, whether that's repeat maintenance or working with a licensed applicator.
+A clean first pass makes follow-up faster and cheaper.
+Some owners choose periodic maintenance passes; others work with a licensed applicator for targeted regrowth control.

 If you want a quote, send photos and a pin and I'll tell you the most realistic path forward.